Pulitzer Prize for Music: History

-Ten women have received the Pulitzer Prize: Ellen Taaffe Zwilich in 1983; Shulamit Ran in 1991; Melinda Wagner in 1999; Jennifer Higdon in 2010; Caroline Shaw in 2013; Julia Wolfe in 2015; Du Yun in 2017; Ellen Reid in 2019; Tania León in 2021; and Rhiannon Giddens in 2023.
-In addition to being the first woman to receive the award, Zwilich was also the first woman to receive a Doctor of Musical Arts degree in composition at the Juilliard School of Music.
+Eleven women have received the Pulitzer Prize for Music: Ellen Taaffe Zwilich in 1983; Shulamit Ran in 1991; Melinda Wagner in 1999; Jennifer Higdon in 2010; Caroline Shaw in 2013; Julia Wolfe in 2015; Du Yun in 2017; Ellen Reid in 2019; Tania León in 2021; Rhiannon Giddens in 2023; and Gabriela Lena Frank in 2026.
+Zwilich was also the first woman to receive a Doctor of Musical Arts degree in composition at the Juilliard School of Music.
 Du is the first woman of color to receive the award.
-George Walker was the first African American composer to win the Prize, for his work Lilacs in 1996.
+George Walker was the first African-American to win the Prize, for his work Lilacs in 1996.

-In 1992 the music jury, which that year consisted of George Perle, Roger Reynolds, and Harvey Sollberger, chose Ralph Shapey's Concerto Fantastique for the award.
+In 1992, the jury (which that year consisted of George Perle, Roger Reynolds, and Harvey Sollberger) chose Ralph Shapey's Concerto Fantastique for the award.
 The Pulitzer Board rejected that decision and gave the prize to the jury's second choice, Wayne Peterson's The Face of the Night, the Heart of the Dark.
 The jury responded with a public statement that they had not been consulted in that decision and that the Board was not professionally qualified to make such a decision.
-The Board responded that the "Pulitzers are enhanced by having, in addition to the professional's point of view, the layman's or consumer's point of view" and did not rescind its decision.
+The Board responded, "Pulitzers are enhanced by having, in addition to the professional's point of view, the layman's or consumer's point of view" and did not rescind its decision.

-In 2004, responding to criticism, Sig Gissler, the administrator of the Pulitzer Prizes at the Columbia University School of Journalism, announced that the board wanted to "broaden the prize a bit so that we can be more assured that we are getting the full range of the best of America's music".
+In 2004, Sig Gissler, the administrator of the Pulitzer Prizes at the Columbia University School of Journalism, announced that the board wanted to "broaden the prize a bit so that we can be more assured that we are getting the full range of the best of America's music".
 Board member Jay T. Harris said, "The prize should not be reserved essentially for music that comes out of the European classical tradition."
 The announced rule changes included altering the jury pool to include performers and presenters in addition to composers and critics.
-Entrants are no longer required to submit a score.
-Recordings are also accepted, although scores are still "strongly urged."
+Entrants are no longer required to submit a score; though scores are "strongly urged", recordings are also accepted.
 Gissler said, "The main thing is we're trying to keep this a serious prize.
 We're not trying to dumb it down any way shape or form, but we're trying to augment it, improve it...I think the critical term here is 'distinguished American musical compositions.'"
 Reaction among Pulitzer Prize in Music winners has varied.